Vasanth2801/Intern-Week-2-/README.md

 Task : Enemy Spawner using waves

 What I Have Leanred:
 * How to implement the Spawn wave at a required interval
+* How to spawn enemies with wave system at a single point
+* How to spawn enemies with random point at the wave system
+* How to display the current wave we are using

 Implementation(Step by step):
 * First create a empty gameobject and name it as EnemeySpawner